rbangueses/hubspot_twilio/README.md

 # hubspot_twilio
 A sample integration of Flex with Hubspot running inside it as an Iframe.
+Note this is a proof of concept, you may need to make changes to use this in production.

 It uses the following components: